 The most common problem users have with Bluetooth is it failing to connect to devices.
 This could be caused by any number of factors, but it's usually down to proximity.

 Another common issue is devices not being found or recognized.
 More often than not, this is cured simply by restarting the device or switching its Bluetooth function on and off.
-Sounds too easy, but it's generally the most effective solution.
+Another tip is to re-pair it with your phone.
+I know these sound too easy, but it's generally the most effective solution.

 What do you use Bluetooth for?
 Let us know in the comments.

 Article updated in March 2022 for clarity and layout.
 Older comments were kept.